Mt. Cuba Center

 This annual event marks two momentous occasions in Delaware’s history, both of which occurred in 1776 – on the same day that year, Delaware declared itself independent, or “separated,” from both Britain and Pennsylvania.
 These days, that brave move is marked with craft beer, food trucks, Colonial games and music, an arts and crafts festival, amusement rides and even a wrestling demo or two.

 Mid-Atlantic Sea Glass & Coastal Arts Festival

 Tossed by waves and tides into an object of beauty and desire, sea glass is revered for its rarity and charm by artists worldwide.
 Here’s a chance to see the magic of more than forty sea glass artists, along with other coastal artisans, and learn the finer points of collecting and identifying these sea-tossed gems.

-Lewes Tulip Celebration
+Lewes Tulip Festival

 Lewes does its best impression of Holland each spring by celebrating tulips.
 Local landscaping companies and volunteers plant the flowers all over town.
 There are docent-led tours available, appropriately named Tiptoe to the Tulips Trolley Tours.

 Other exciting festivals & events to visit in Delaware: